 - General knowledge and understanding of ASEAN as a regional body.

 - Proficiency in writing, reading, and speaking publicly in English.

 - Ability to travel occasionally within ASEAN, and possibly to Australia or the United States.

 HOW TO APPLY

-Interested applicants should submit a cover letter and CV by to email@example.com with the position title listed in the subject line.
+Interested applicants should submit a cover letter and CV to [email protected] with the position title listed in the subject line.
 The Asia Foundation is an equal opportunity employer, EOE/M/F/D/V. No phone calls, please.